Census Dots

 Native American/Other

-Of the 1,265 places in Ohio, Fort Loramie is the 536th most populous.
+Fort Loramie is ranked the 576th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Loramie was ranked the 536th most populous place in the 2020 Census.

 Fort Loramie's White Population